MicrosoftDocs/mixed-reality/mixed-reality-docs/gestures-and-motion-controllers-in-unity.md

 }
 ```

+>[!NOTE]
-*Note: Navigation and Manipulation gestures are mutually exclusive on an instance of a GestureRecognizer.*
+>Navigation and Manipulation gestures are mutually exclusive on an instance of a GestureRecognizer.

 ### Start capturing gestures